nikitakozmin/nikitakozmin/README.md

 - I'm studying at the university on "applied mathematics and computer science" 🎓
 - Teaching computer science to children at Algorithmics 👨🏼‍🏫
 - Learning OOP, built-in modules and algorithms with data structures in Python 🌱
-- I try to keep up with sports and play basketball 🏀
+- Tring to keep up with sports and play basketball 🏀
 ### ❗ You might be interested in:
 - https://gitlab.com/nikitakozmin/VibeLab - frontend marathon
 <img alt="Dark Badge (large)" src="https://www.codewars.com/users/NikitaKozmin/badges/large">